google/orbit/src/CaptureFile/FORMAT.md

 #### How the protobuf messages are written
-All protobuf messages in sections are prepended by the Varint32 message size, even if the section contains only one protbuf message.
+All protobuf messages in sections are prepended by the Varint32 message size, even if the section contains only one protobuf message.